owntracks/recorder/README.md

 * `OCAT_USERNAME` can be set to the preferred username.
 The `--user` option overrides this environment variable.
 * `OCAT_DEVICE` can be set to the preferred device name.
 The `--device` option overrides this environment variable.

+## Reverse proxy

+Running the _recorder_ protected by an _nginx_ or _Apache_ server is possible and is the only recommended method if you want to server data behind _localhost_.
+The snippets below show how to do it, but you would also add authentication to them.

 ### nginx

-Running the _recorder_ protected by an _nginx_ or _Apache_ server is possible and is the only recommended method if you want to server data behind _localhost_.
-This snippet shows how to do it, but you would also add authentication to that.

 ```
 server {